-Dealing with the household rubbish isn’t the best job for young kids, but for teenage children it should certainly be encouraged.
+Dealing with the household rubbish isn’t the best job for young kids, but when it comes to tips for parenting teens it should certainly be encouraged.
 While it’s not the most glamorous chore, it can help to build a “can-do” attitude in your kids and ensure that they can roll up their sleeves and get the work done.

 Lots of teenagers head off to university or into their first home without being able to do a load of laundry.
 Knowing how to wash your clothes is an essential life skill, and something you should make sure your children learn before they leave home.
 Get them to help you put on loads of laundry, hang it out to dry, sort, fold and put it away.
 As well as teaching them an important skill, you’ll be helping them to understand the value of teamwork.
 Laundry can be a big job in a busy family home, so having more hands on deck will also make things easier for the grown-ups.